 This course is designed as a seminar for the discussion of current issues and trends in special education.
 The role of research in educational reform will be highly emphasized.
 Topics may include, but are not limited to, inclusive education, collaborating with parents and professionals, assessment, early intervention, transition, and categories of disability.
+Prerequisite: SED 610.
+(GR)

-SED 635: Reading Diagnosis and Instruction
+SED 635: Reading Diagnosis and Instruction 3 Credit Hour(s)

-This course provides for advanced skill development of competencies for successful assessment and instruction for problem readers.
+This course provides for advanced skill development of competencies for successful assessment and instruction for students with reading difficulties.
 The course will cover specific informal and formal assessment methods used in reading.
-A 10 hour practicum is required.
-Session: Spring (GR)
+Field Experience Required.
+(GR)